 Public Health Policy Careers and Industries

-A career in Health care Administration, Management or Policy can be found in a variety of fields.
-Individuals with these degrees can work for large and small hospitals, non-profit organizations, health management organizations, consulting firms, government, education, etc. They can work as project or program managers, researchers, consultants, middle to upper management of hospitals, medical groups, trade associations and many more options.
+Careers in health care administration, management or policy can be found in a variety of fields.
+Individuals with these degrees might be able to pursue jobs in large and small hospitals, non-profit organizations, health management organizations, consulting firms, government, education, among various others.

 - manage groups of workers